You can follow a Twitter list of cohort members here.

 - A Visualization Studio with 12 projectors to display the contents of a single computer 360-degrees across four walls

-NCSU Libraries is the lead institution on the “Visualizing Digital Scholarship in Libraries and Learning Spaces” grant.
-In addition to leading a multi-institutional effort to increase the impact of academic visualization environments and the scholarship created within them, as part of the grant, the NCSU Libraries will host a scholars-in-residence program to create open source, data-driven art and visualizations.
+NC State University Libraries is the lead institution on the “Visualizing Digital Scholarship in Libraries and Learning Spaces” grant.
+In addition to leading a multi-institutional effort to increase the impact of academic visualization environments and the scholarship created within them, as part of the grant, the libraries will host a creative residency program to create open source, data-driven art and visualizations.

 In 2012, the Brown University Library opened its “Digital Scholarship Lab,” featuring two portable 55-inch monitors and a 7 by 16 foot display wall on which up to 12 simultaneous video sources can be displayed in a variety of configurations.
 This hardware offered great potential, but lacked a general-purpose software framework for easily developing and delivering wall-ready content.